Updated: January 9, 2023 - 10 min read

 Amy Jo Kim lays down what product people can learn from the games industry

-You too can adopt the strategies used by major games developers to innovate and find your superfans.
+You too can adopt the strategies used by major game developers to innovate and find your superfans.
 Amy Jo Kim spills the secrets behind her success while working on The Sims, Rock Band, and Ultima Online.
 What keeps people glued to the screen?
 What’s turned gaming into a $130 Billion industry?
 More importantly, what does this have to do with your products?
 Pick up this book to find out!

 13. Product Mindset: How to Get Inside Your Customer’s Mind